 You also have the right to free gender-specific preventive care (such as mammograms, pap smears, and prostate exams) that your provider recommends as medically appropriate.
 Plans cannot limit these services based on your sex assigned at birth, gender identity, or the gender listed or otherwise recorded by the plan or insurance company.
 If you encounter any challenges in accessing these services, you can appeal the denial with the insurance company or file a complaint.

 As you look at the "Certificate of Coverage" or "Evidence of Coverage," the following questions will be useful to consider in comparing plans and selecting the plan that is best for you.
-If coverage for care related to gender transition is important for you, keep an eye out for the "exclusions" and "limitations" on coverage.
+If coverage for care related to gender transition is part of what is important for you, keep a close eye out for the "exclusions" and "limitations" on coverage.
 Exclusions for things like "services related to sex change" or "sex reassignment surgery" should no longer be appearing in plans sold through the marketplaces.
-If you see this type of exclusion in your policy, please file a complaint with the Office for Civil Rights at the U.S. Department of Health and Human Services.
+If you see this type of exclusion in your policy, please contact a legal organization or file a complaint with your state insurance department.
 For more information, visit HealthCare.gov's page on transgender health.

 The enrollment process may include completing forms where gender boxes do not correspond to how you identify.
 In order to minimize confusion during enrollment, we suggest filling these forms out according to the sex you believe is on file with the Social Security Administration, or according to the sex that's on the majority of your legal identification documents such as a driver's license or passport.
 If you have questions about how to change the sex on file with the Social Security Administration, the National Center for Transgender Equality has created a guide for trans people and the SSA.